-351 conform with the District's rules before the May 1, 2020, implementation deadline.

-- A. The municipal permit application packets are due on or before February 7, 2020.
-The District has up to 60 business days to take action on a submitted permit application that is considered complete. - B. The mMunicipal pPermit may be applied for using application forms can be obtained from the District office or downloaded on the District website at www.lowermnriverwd.org/. - C. The mMunicipal pPermit applications must be signed by the City Administrator, a licensed professional engineer under the laws of the state of Minnesota (professional engineer), or designated City staff upon authorizing action of the LGU's governing board or council. - All mMunicipal pPermit application packets must include a completed application form and all required exhibits.
+- the timeline below.
+The submitted permit application must address how the LGU's official controls adhere to these rRules.
+LGUs are encouraged to contact the District on or before January 1, 2020, to 353 begin beginning this process; this allows for nonbinding, informal review of the official controlsto B54 conform with the District's rules before the May 1, 2020, implementation deadline. - A. The municipal permit application packets are due on or before February 7, 2020.
+The District has up to 60 business days to take action on a submitted permit application that is considered complete. - B. The mMunicipal pPermit may be applied for using application forms can be obtained from the District office or downloaded on the District website at www.lowermnriverwd.org/. - C. The mMunicipal pPermit applications must be signed by the City Administrator, a licensed professional engineer under the laws of the state of Minnesota (professional engineer), or designated City staff upon authorizing action of the LGU's governing board or council. - D. All mMunicipal pPermit application packets must include a completed application form and all required exhibits.
 These documents must be electronically submitted to the District in .pdf format.
 Compliance with these specifications will be used to determine whether the municipal permit application is complete.
-The District will not act on an incomplete mMunicipal pPermit application and will notify LGUs within 15 business days of receiving the application if it is not complete. - 8662.1.4Municipal Permit Approval, Renewal and Assignment - β67 A. Approval.
+The District will not act on an incomplete mMunicipal pPermit application and will notify LGUs within 15 business days of receiving the application if it is not complete. - 2.1.4 Municipal Permit Approval, Renewal and Assignment - A. Approval.
 Municipal Ppermit approval is valid for five calendar years from the approval date, with or without conditions, unless otherwise specified.
 This does not include suspended or revoked municipal permits.
 Substantive changes, such as updates to these Rules and LGU official controls that affect the specific standards identified in the Plan, require a new municipal permit application. - B. Renewal.
 To renew or assign a municipal permit, the original permittee must notify and provide an explanation to the District, in writing, at least 60 days before the expiration date. - C. Assignment.
-When approved by the District, the permittee may assign a municipal permit to another LGU; however tThe assignment of a permit does not extend the term.
-Approval may be granted if: - i.tThe proposed assignee378i.bistrict, in writing, before the permit expiration date. - \$79i.i.The proposed assignee agrees in writing to assume responsibility for compliance of all terms and conditions of the municipal permit as issued; and - 881ii. aAt the time of the request, there are no pending violations of the municipal permit or382conditions of approval.
+When approved by the District, the permittee may assign a municipal permit to another LGU; however t\(\pi\)he assignment of a permit does not extend the term.
+Approval may be granted if: - i. tThe proposed assigneecurrent permittee first notifies and provides and explanation to the District, in writing, before the permit expiration date. - i.ii.
+The proposed assignee agrees in writing to assume responsibility for compliance of all terms and conditions of the municipal permit as issued; and - aAt the time of the request, there are no pending violations of the municipal permit or conditions of approval.